noaione/yuusha-shoukan-ln/sources/v14/chapter1.md

 recently made me change her walking route to outside the city.
 I was making sure not to casually go outside the city because dangerous monsters might be lurking around, but that isn’t any problem now with the cheat-level guard Alice.
-Well, though I said that...Not many monsters seem to be going out of their way to approach human cities, and I have yet to encounter one during our strolls.
+Well, though I said that...
+Not many monsters seem to be going out of their way to approach human cities, and I have yet to encounter one during our strolls.

 But I digress.
 Anyway, I wanted to let Bell run, so I suggested to the two of